lalasray/Render-3D-pose-from-a-video/README.md

 1. clone this repository
 2. Collab -> Open Notebook -> Github -> Run all cells -> Save output in bvh format
 3. Import bvh file to blender & render.
-4. Create a custom Mesh with rig to put that animation.(TODO)
+4. Create a custom Mesh with rig to put that animation.

 ## Preview